paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 -   the item for which the In-Orbit Return data has been compiled is comparable to the item under consideration, technology and functions wise (e.g. for mechanisms or structures, same material, same shape),

--   the conditions of use are comparable (e.g. same or comparable orbit, as the use of data obtained for a GEO satellite cannot be used for LEO satellites without technical justification),
+-   the conditions of use are comparable (e.g. same or comparable orbit, as the use of data obtained for a {term}`GEO` satellite cannot be used for LEO satellites without technical justification),

 -   the thermal conditions (ambient temperature and thermal cycling) are in the same range.